Hungary

 Information & advice

 Would you like to receive more information regarding opportunities for cultural exchange with Hungary?
-Feel free to contact our Hungary advisor Tijana Stepanovic with your questions.
-She can inform you about the latest developments in the country, relevant contacts, stages and other cultural venues.
+Read more about the opportunities and the history of Hungary, check the useful links and FAQs below, and feel free to contact our advisor for Central and Eastern Europe, Tijana Stepanovic, with your questions.

 Advisor